ttyridal/phpdlna/README.md

 You'll probably need to compile some c-code (or run some python scripts) and change various files.
 You'll also need to install and configure the web server Apache (others might work, not tested) - That's kind of the point.
-If you don't already have a webserver, you'll be better of with [PS3 media server](http://www.ps3mediaserver.org/) [ReadyMedia](https://wiki.archlinux.org/index.php/ReadyMedia) or similar
+If you don't already have a webserver, you'll be better of with [PS3 media server](http://www.ps3mediaserver.org/), [ReadyMedia](https://wiki.archlinux.org/index.php/ReadyMedia) or similar.

+## Features
+* Basic UPnP / DLNA media sharing
+* Title & icon supported out-of-box (various other meta data can be added easily)
+* Stateless
+* No database - all media files are read in place

 ## Installing
 Copy the files in phpdlna.git/web/* to a convenient location on your web server: